AryanPatill/Fuel-Efficiency-Prediction--Python/README.md

 **Conclusion**

-This notebook introduced a few techniques to handle a regression problem.
+This notebook introduced a few techniques to handle a regression problem.<br>

-  Mean Squared Error (MSE) is a common loss function used for regression problems (different loss functions are used for classification problems).
+  Mean Squared Error (MSE) is a common loss function used for regression problems (different loss functions are used for classification problems).<br>
   Similarly, evaluation metrics used for regression differ from classification.
-A common regression metric is Mean Absolute Error (MAE).
+A common regression metric is Mean Absolute Error (MAE).<br>
-  When numeric input data features have values with different ranges, each feature should be scaled independently to the same range.
+  When numeric input data features have values with different ranges, each feature should be scaled independently to the same range.<br>
-  If there is not much training data, one technique is to prefer a small network with few hidden layers to avoid overfitting.
+  If there is not much training data, one technique is to prefer a small network with few hidden layers to avoid overfitting.<br>
   Early stopping is a useful technique to prevent overfitting.